Ceramic Mould Casting (or) Cope and Drag Investment Casting (or) Plaster Moulding

 The Mould is made of Plaster of Paris (Gypsum or CaSO4 1/2 H2O) with the addition of talc and Silica flour to improve strength and to control the time required for the plaster to set.
 These components are mixed with water and the resulting slurry is poured over the Pattern.
 After removing the pattern, the mould is cured in an oven and it is ready to receive the molten metal.

 One of the most popular of the ceramic moulding techniques is the Shaw process.
 A reusable pattern is placed inside a slightly tapered flask, and slurry like mixture of refractory aggregate, hydrolyzed ethyl silicate, alcohol, and a getting agent is poured on top.

-The patterns used are split gated metal patterns usually mounted on a match plate.
-The slurry is applied over the pattern surfaces to form a thin coating around it.
-The slurry fills up all cavities and recesses by itself and no naming or vibration of the mould is required.
+The patterns used are split gated metal patterns, usually mounted on a match plate.
+The slurry is applied over the pattern surfaces to form a thin coating around them.
+The slurry fills up all cavities and recesses by itself and no naming or vibration of the mold is required.
 The pattern is withdrawn after it sets in about 3 to 5 minutes.

 During “bum-off, most of the volatiles are consumed, and a three-dimensional network of microscopic cracks (micro crazing) forms in the ceramic.

 The Advantages of Plaster Mould Casting: